Introducing

 While reading them, you will need to know effective terms related to Google Analytics, of which the recent version is Google Analytics 4 (GA4).
 If you are looking for privacy-friendly Google Analytics alternative, you may consider Tinyanalytics as a google analytics alternative web analytics tool.

-Going much further to get to know the new terms, we hope they all help you.
+the best Google AGoing much further to get to know the new terms, we hope they all help you.
 Enjoy your discovery!

 Account